cde-ev/template-renderer-v3/readme.md

 ## Usage

-To render and compile PDF files, first download a full event export from the CdE Datenbank and store the file as `export_event.json` in the template renderer's directory:
+To render and compile PDF files, first download a partial event export from the CdE Datenbank and store the file as `partial_export_event.json` in the template renderer's directory:
-CdEDB → Events → EVENT'S NAME → Downloads → Full Event Export / JSON-File
+CdEDB → Events → EVENT'S NAME → Downloads → Partial Event Export / JSON file

 **On Windows**, open up a Command Prompt (shift+rightclick on directory → Open command window here) or a Git Bash (Rightclick on directory → Git Bash here) in the directory of the template renderer and run